ethereum/homestead-guide/source/contracts-and-transactions/developer-tools.rst

 IDEs/Frameworks
 ================================================================================

-Below are developer frameworks and IDEs used for writing Ethereum Đapps.
+Below are developer frameworks and IDEs used for writing Ethereum dapps.

 * `Mix Ethereum IDE <https://github.com/ethereum/mix>`__ - Mix is an IDE that allows developers to build and deploy contracts and decentralized applications on top of the Ethereum blockchain.
 It includes a Solidity source code debugger.
 * `Truffle <https://github.com/ConsenSys/truffle>`__ - Truffle is a development environment, testing framework and asset pipeline for Ethereum.